Eschatologue/CM_wiki/docs/gameplay/multiclassing.md

 ## Proficiency Bonus

-Your proficiency bonus is always based on your total character level, as shown in the Character Advancement table in chapter 1, not your level in a particular class.
-For example, if you are a fighter 3/rogue 2, you have the proficiency bonus of a 5th-level character, which is +3.
+Your Proficiency Bonus is always based on your total character level, as shown in the Character Advancement table in chapter 1, not your level in a particular class.
+For example, if you are a fighter 3/rogue 2, you have the Proficiency Bonus of a 5th-level character, which is +3.

 ## Proficiencies

-When you gain a level in a class other than your first, you gain only some of that class's starting proficiencies, as shown in the Multiclassing Proficiencies table.
+When you gain a level in a class other than your first, you gain only some of that class's starting Proficiencies, as shown in the Multiclassing Proficiencies table.

 ##### Multiclassing Proficiencies
 | **Class** | **Proficiencies Gained** |